serre-lab/CVR/README.md

 ## Dataset

-CVR evaluates visual reasoning model using 103 unique tasks.
+CVR evaluates visual reasoning models using 103 unique tasks.
 The code for automatically generating samples and the descriptions of each task are provided in `data_generation/tasks.py`.
 The generalization test set is generated using functions provided in `data_generation/generalization_tasks.py`.

 Each sample of the dataset is an odd-one-out problem.
 The outlier is chosen among 4 images.
 The 4 images of each problem are provided in a single png file concatenated horizontally.
 The last image of the 4 is the outlier.
 The task index is provided with each problem.